vmohir/Tesla-S-Landing/readme.md

 - `@media screen\0 {}` to apply styles only to IE11
 - Provided an implementation for `HtmlInputElement.stepUp` and `HtmlInputElement.stepDown`
+- Used JPG format for images instead of WebP
+- Used TTF format for fonts instead of WOFF2

 **Recommended Links**: